lunatech-labs/activemq-mdc/README.md

 ## How to use this plugin?
 * Add these `activemq-mdc.jar`,`jsonevent-layout-1.7.jar`, `json-smart-2.3.jar`, `accessors-smart-1.2.jar` to `${ACTIVEME_HOME}/lib` directory
-* For convenience, the required jars are assembled in a zip archive which can copy and extract in that location.
+* For convenience, the required jars are assembled in a zip archive which can be copied and extracted in that location.
 * The three other jars except `activemq-mdc.jar` are required to produce logging in JSON layout so that it can be fed directly to json log parsers like `logstash` and can be viewed in ElasticSearch.
+If JSON layout is not necessary, then those jars can be skipped.

 #### Configure ActiveMQ broker to use this plugin
 * Add below bean configuration to `activemq.xml` inside `<plugins>` section.